 You can get from one side of Belgium to the other in roughly the time it takes to travel across Los Angeles.
 The compact country is at the heart of Europe and has excellent local and international transport infrastructure.
 It is about 30 miles from Brussels to Antwerp.

 Belgium is a member of the European Union and a participant in the Schengen Agreement.
 Its currency is the euro.

-This is a compact, easily accessible country in the heart of Europe, with excellent local and international travel infrastructure.
-Two of the main filmmaking cities — Brussels and Antwerp — are within an hour’s reach of each other, separated by 34 miles.
-London, Paris and Berlin are easily accessible by air and rail and there are direct flights between New York and Brussels.
+This is a compact, easily accessible country in the heart of Europe with excellent local and international travel infrastructure.
+Brussels and Antwerp are within an hour’s reach of each other, separated by 34 miles.
+London, Paris and Berlin are easily accessible by air and rail, and there are direct flights between New York and Brussels.

 Contact: Noël Magis, managing director, Screen Brussels: nmagis@ screen.brussels; Virginie Nouvelle, general manager, Wallimage: firstname.lastname@example.org; Katrien Maes, head of production, Screen Flanders: email@example.com